 There are of course other CMS solutions apart from WordPress that can be used.
 Other popular CMS’ include: Wix, Squarespace, Joomla, Drupal, Kentico and Sitecore all with varying benefits and price ranges.

-As part of delivering digital solutions for clients over the last decade plus, our team have used all of the aforementioned systems and overall find that on average WordPress seems to be the CMS of choice for businesses.
-We put this down to it’s low barrier to entry and easy-to-use interface.
+As part of delivering custom web design and development solutions for clients over the last decade plus, our team have used all of the aforementioned systems and overall find that on average WordPress seems to be the CMS of choice for mortgage broker businesses.
+We put this down to it’s affordability, low barrier to entry and easy-to-use interface.

 Being the most popular CMS in the world does however come with a few disadvantages.
 Mainly, a lot of WordPress sites are the focus of hackers, and because of this are prone to being attacked.

-We liken this to a similar perception between Microsoft and Apple – at one point it was held that Apple computers could not be hacked, however what was really the case was that Microsoft’s operating system was so popular around the world it was the primary target for hackers.
+We liken this to the perception of Microsoft and Apple platforms – at one point it was held that Apple computers could not be hacked, however what was really the case was that Microsoft’s operating system was so popular it was simply the primary target for hackers.

 In order to combat this constant targeting and make sure your website remains secure there are a number of steps that can be taken to limit vulnerabilities and prevent downtime.